 - Treat her to eliminate an infection.

 - Vaccinate young stock and cows coming onto the farm.

 Your vet will advise which options to take, depending on your farming goals and economics.

 Although the name suggests that dogs play a part in spreading Neospora caninum infections and indeed some dogs and maybe some other wild mammals can probably transmit the disease in their faeces, vertical transmission from cow to calf is very much more common, accounting for over 90% of cases.

 - Don't allow dogs to defaecate on pasture that will be grazed by female cattle.
 If they do, remove the faeces from the pasture.

 - Don't allow dogs to eat any aborted calves, membranes or raw beef.
-The parasite lives in muscle and other organs of infected animals.
-Even if an infected cow has died from other causes e.g. bloat, dogs could still be infected by eating her meat.
+The parasite lives in the muscle and other organs of infected animals.
+Even if an infected cow has died from other causes e.g. bloat, dogs could still be infected by eating their meat.